SUMEETRM/sumeetrm.github.io/_news/announcement_8.md

 related_posts: false
 ---

-Check out a Christian's talk on our ongoing work at [NOLA 2023](https://www.alignment-workshop.com/nola-talks/christian-schroeder-de-witt-secret-collusion-among-generative-ai-agents).
-Be prepared for some exciting upcoming research!
+Check out a Christian's talk on our ongoing work at [NOLA 2023](https://www.alignment-workshop.com/nola-talks/christian-schroeder-de-witt-secret-collusion-among-generative-ai-agents)